 The power of 'personal responsibility' to positively impact one's own life has some scientific support.
 Studies on locus of control, developed by Julian B. Rotter in 1954, found that subjects who believed they could influence life's outcomes through action tended to attain better job satisfaction, more successful careers, and better stress management.

-Albert Bandura's research in the 70s and 80s found that individuals who believed in their ability to influence events affecting their lives were more likely to set challenging goals and persist longer in the face of obstacles and achieve success.
+Albert Bandura's research in the 70s and 80s found that individuals who believed in their ability to influence events affecting their lives were more likely to set challenging goals and persist longer in the face of obstacles.
 Personal responsibility also underpins much of the well-established field of Cognitive Behavioural Therapy as well as Carol Dweck's growth mindset.
+Much of this work was influenced in part by the philosophy of Alfred Adler.

 "Meanings are not determined by situations, but we determine ourselves by the meanings we give to situations." - Alfred Adler